Build predictable behaviour by teaching routines like curriculum content.

 Lower background stressors that can trigger behaviour—especially for SEND/PP.

-Prevent predictable low-level issues by reminding pupils what success looks like before it happens.
+Prevent predictable low-level issues by reminding students what success looks like before it happens.

-Build pupil ownership so behaviour improves without constant teacher correction.
+Build student ownership so behaviour improves without constant teacher correction.

 Reduce refusal and avoidance by making the first action very achievable.